chvandorp/stan-immbio/README.md

 xcode-select --install
 ```

+To test if your Stan installation was succesful use the notebook `InstallTest.ipynb` in the `notebooks` directory.
+This notebook also contains some installation instructions.

 ## Other Python modules

 In addition to the `cmdstanpy` module, the notebooks import a number of other modules that you might have to install as well: